AssistoLab/KVNProgress/README.md

                              onView:view];
    ```

 Dismiss is automatic for successes and errors.
+If you want to do something after the dismissal, you can use the above methods with the final parameter `completion`: `showSuccessWithCompletion:`, `showSuccessWithStatus:completion:`, `showSuccessWithStatus:onView:completion:`, `showErrorWithCompletion:`, `showErrorWithStatus:completion:`, `showErrorWithStatus:onView:completion:`.

 ## Customization